avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week07/05-Interface.md

 }
 ```

-Number lists are usually readable, so we can implement the Readable interface to the NumberList class.
-The number list read method reads all the objects of the `readables` list, and it adds them one by one to a string which is returned by the `read()` method.
+Number lists are usually readable, so we can implement the interface `Readable` to the class `NumberList`.
+The number list method `read` reads all the objects of the `readables` list, and it adds them one by one to a string which is returned by the `read()` method.

 ```java
 public class NumberList implements Readable {